Differences in EEG brain connectivity during language processing in 3-month-old infants at risk for autism spectrum disorder

 Adverse experiences in childhood can have long-term consequences on physical and mental health that continue to persist into adulthood.
 Present hypotheses suggest that these experiences induce lifelong changes by impacting neural mechanisms in the brain.
 Different adverse environments, such as violence exposure and social deprivation, have distinct neural correlates in the brain related to emotion, fear, and reward processing.
 It is unknown the extent to which adverse environments impact brain function, including connectivity of different brain regions which is characterized by total number of connections with any other brain region (density) and number of connections with another specific brain region (node degree).
 A recent study supported by the NIMH, NICHD, NCRR, the Doris Duke Foundation, and the Jacobs Foundation sought to determine if violence exposure and social deprivation during childhood are associated with long-lasting brain network connectivity into adolescence.

-During adolescence, participants (n=175, 56% girls, 73% racial/ethnic minorities, mean age at enrollment = 15.88 years, from Detroit, Michigan; Toledo, Ohio; or Chicago, Illinois) underwent magnetic resonance imaging (MRI) to obtain resting state functional connectivity (rsFC) of two brain neural networks: the salience network, which is a task-positive network that identifies/integrates salient input and incudes the anterior insula brain region, and the default mode network, which is a task-negative network that is linked to internal thought, memory, and social-cognitive processes and includes the inferior parietal lobe brain region.
+During adolescence, participants (n = 175, 56 percent girls, 73 percent racial/ethnic minorities, mean age at enrollment = 15.88 years, from Detroit, Michigan; Toledo, Ohio; or Chicago, Illinois) underwent magnetic resonance imaging (MRI) to obtain resting state functional connectivity (rsFC) of two brain neural networks: the salience network, which is a task-positive network that identifies/integrates salient input and incudes the anterior insula brain region, and the default mode network, which is a task-negative network that is linked to internal thought, memory, and social-cognitive processes and includes the inferior parietal lobe brain region.
 Due to the variability in rsFC to environmental stress, this study aimed to capture individual patterns in brain circuitry and subdivided participants into groups based on neural connectivity patterns between the brain’s salience network and default mode network.

 Adolescents exposed to violence during childhood were 3.06 times more likely to demonstrate high heterogeneity (few shared connections between other participants).
 Adolescents exposed to violence during childhood also demonstrated reduced density (sparsity) within the salience network of the brain but not within the default mode network of the brain.
 In addition, childhood violence exposure was related to reduced connections between the salience network and the default mode network, which was likely driven by the reduced node degree for the right insula (a region within the brain’s salience network) and left interior parietal lobule (a region within the brain’s default mode network).
 These patterns were specific to violence exposure as individuals who suffered social deprivation without violence exposure did not show these features.
 In addition, race, sex, pubertal development, current life stress, or maternal marital status or education level at the time of the participant’s birth could not account for the differences in neural circuitry.